Obligations for licensed plumbing contractors

 - an extension to an existing building that will include at least one new sanitary fixture.

-- flat fee (up to nine fixtures) set at a standard rate, including GST; plus
+- a flat fee (up to nine fixtures) set at a standard rate, including GST; plus

 - additional fixtures are charged at a set rate per fixture, including GST.